hoenir-space/hoenir-core/documentation/codingGuidelines/index.md

 ## Naming

-The most difficult problem in prgramming I'm told.
+The most difficult problem in programming I'm told.

 ### Wording